 Pokemon Cafe Reservations

-As of this writing, reservations for the Pokemon Cafe are online and in Japanese only (walk-ups are not possible).
-The reservations open one month in advance and you’re able to reserve for 1 to 4 people.
-You’re able to choose if you’d like to buy exclusive merchandise (not available in store) when making the reservation.
+Reservations are made online and are in English.
+You’re able to make your reservations for the Tokyo store here or the Osaka store here.
+The reservations open one month in advance and you’re able to reserve for 1 to 8 people.
+You’re able to choose if you’d like to buy exclusive merchandise (not available in-store) when making the reservation.

-You’ll need a Japanese phone number to complete the reservation.
+You’re asked to input a phone number, while your number from home will work I recommend getting a Japanese number to make things easier (other places may need you to have a Japanese number).
 I recommend using either the phone number of your hotel or getting this SIM Card that provides you with a Japanese phone number.

 For fans of Pokemon, the Pokemon Cafe is a must on your next trip to Tokyo.
 The photogenic food, nostalgic music, and pristine atmosphere sprinkled with fanfare create the perfect way to relax with a Gengar Grape Smoothie and Pikachu Butt Carbonara (I came up with that one myself).